-5.3.2.5 ROOF-MOUNTED EQUIPMENT
+5.3.2.6 ROOF-MOUNTED EQUIPMENT

-Mechanical equipment, except for cooling towers, air-cooled chillers, Dedicated Outside Air Systems (DOAS), evaporative condensers, and exhaust fans, is not permitted on the roof of the building.
+Mechanical equipment, except for cooling towers, air-cooled chillers, Dedicated Outside Air Systems (DOAS), evaporative condensers, air-source heat pumps, condensing units, condensers, and exhaust fans, are not permitted on the roof of the building.
 Access to roof-mounted equipment must be by stairs or freight elevator; ship's ladders are not permitted.
 LPOE vehicle inspection booths are exempt from this requirement and may have rooftop equipment provided there is an efficient and safe way to access the equipment for maintenance and the LPOE vehicle lanes are not blocked during the equipment maintenance.
+See Chapter 3, Roofing and Horizontal Waterproofing-Membrane System for membrane requirements.

-5.3.2.6 CONTROLS/BUILDING AUTOMATION SYSTEMS
+5.3.2.7 CONTROLS/BUILDING AUTOMATION SYSTEMS

-For new construction, use direct digital control (DDC) with an open BACnet or LonTalk communication protocol in accordance with ASHRAE Standard 135.
+For new construction, use direct digital control (DDC) with an open BACnet communication protocol in accordance with ASHRAE Standard 135.

-For repair and alteration projects and new additions to existing projects, the following options are permitted: 1) installation of DDC with the BACnet or LonTalk protocol, 2) integrating the existing system with customized gateways to the BACnet or LonTalk protocol.
+For repair and alteration projects and new additions to existing projects, the following options are permitted: 1) installation of DDC with the BACnet or LonTalk protocol, 2) if existing system is primarily LonWorks, use of the LonTalk protocol is permitted, 3) integrating the existing system with customized gateways to the BACnet or LonTalk protocol.